 The health and safety of our students, faculty, and staff remain the University of West Georgia’s top priority.
-Campus leaders, including health experts, emergency management personnel and others, are closely monitoring the evolving Coronavirus Disease 2019 (COVID-19) outbreak and the potential effects to campus.
+Campus leaders, including health experts, emergency management personnel, and others, are closely monitoring the evolving Coronavirus Disease 2019 (COVID-19) outbreak and its effects to campus.

 For the Most Recent Information, Visit These Sources:

 - Centers for Disease Control and Prevention

 10 Things You Should Know: